 Ground Transportation: A premium car large enough to hold three people, drums, a large amount of ceremonial items and luggage is needed.

 Lodging: Only one room with two-double beds is needed.
 Staying in a private home is acceptable.

-Deposits: Go to http://www.manataka.org/page201.html to submit deposits for the services.
-Wedding ceremonies are confirmed only after a deposit has been made.
+Deposits: Go to http://www.manataka.org/page201.html to submit deposits for transportation, lodging and food.
 Scroll down to the Wedding Deposit payment button and complete the simple form.

 Ceremony: If you decide to perform the Blanket